 exCITE Talks recognizes the role that co-curricular learning experiences plays in students' academic and professional development.
-This year's exCITE Talks will be held on Wednesday, September 29 at 4PM.
+This year's exCITE Talks will be held online on Wednesday, September 29 at 4PM.
 Apply now.

 Undergraduate students selected for the competition will compete to deliver the best exCITE Talk: a three-minute elevator pitch, accompanied by a single slide.
 Amazon gift cards (1st prize: $500; 2nd: $250; 3rd $150; People’s Choice: $100) will be awarded to the students who receiving the top scores at the final competition.

 exCITE Talks is inspired by the Three-Minute Thesis (3MT®) competition founded by the University of Queensland.

 - Applications are due on Friday, September 16 at Noon

 - The final round of the competition will be streamed online on Wednesday, September 29 at 4PM

 This elevator pitch competition is open to undergraduate students at the University of Houston Main Campus, who participated in an intensive co-curricular experience during the 2021 - 2022 academic year (August 23, 2021 - August 21, 2022).

 To qualify as an intensive experience for the exCITE Talks competition, the co-curricular activity must have been at least 40 hours in duration.
 For travel programs, the duration of the trip counts toward this requirement as well as any pre- or post-trip meetings or requirements.

 Contestants must have been enrolled at the University of Houston Main Campus during academic year 2021-2022 and be enrolled for the fall of 2022.